ST-2/Quizzy/readme.md

 ## Quizzy - README.md

 **Quizzy** is a simple quiz application built with Tkinter that allows you to load and take quizzes from JSON files.
 It features a user-friendly interface with two modes: flashcard and multiple-choice.
+This was made mainly because of my hatred towards Quizlet

 ### Features